FTC demands data about small buys by Google, Amazon, Apple, Facebook, Microsoft

-WASHINGTON (Reuters) - The Federal Trade Commission has issued special orders to five big tech companies - Alphabet Inc’s (GOOGL.O) Google unit, Amazon.com Inc (AMZN.O), Apple Inc (AAPL.O), Facebook Inc (FB.O) and Microsoft Corp (MSFT.O) - to provide information on mergers that were too small to report to antitrust regulators, the FTC said on Tuesday.
+WASHINGTON (Reuters) - The Federal Trade Commission has issued special orders to five big tech companies - Alphabet Inc’s (GOOGL.O) Google unit, Amazon.com Inc (AMZN.O), Apple Inc (AAPL.O), Facebook Inc (FB.O) and Microsoft Corp (MSFT.O) - to provide information about mergers too small to report to antitrust agencies, the agency said on Tuesday.

-The queries occur at a time when the Justice Department, the FTC, state attorneys general and the House Judiciary Committee are all investigating the big tech platforms for potential anti-competitive behavior.
-They are accused of using their clout to defend their market share or to expand into adjacent markets.
+The orders were issued as part of the agency’s study into whether the companies buy up nascent or potential competitors, it said in a statement.

-FTC Chairman Joe Simons declined to rule out an enforcement action based on results of the study.
-“All options are on the table,” he said.
+“This initiative will enable the commission to take a closer look at acquisitions in this important sector, and also to evaluate whether the federal agencies are getting adequate notice of transactions that might harm competition,” FTC Chairman Joe Simons said in the statement.

-Google, Amazon.com, Apple, Facebook and Microsoft did not immediately respond to requests for comment.
+Google, Amazon.com, Apple, Facebook and Microsoft did not immediately respond to a request for comment.

 The agency asked for information about deals that were done between Jan.
 1, 2010 and Dec.
 31, 2019.